codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   The Git token authenticating access to the GitHub installation repository.

   Silent install: Mandatory.
 Add the `--git-token` flag.

-**Git Source token**
-  The Git token for access to the Git Source automatically created during installation to house the demo resources.

-  Silent install: Optional.
-Add the `--git-token` flag.

-**Git access token**
-  The Git token to authorize every state-change operation in CSDP to  ???.

-  Silent install: Optional.
-Add the `--git-token` flag.

 **Codefresh demo resources**